Amazon sued for marketing charcoal produced on land seized by Cuba in 1960s

 So far, around 11 lawsuits have been filed under Title III against 19 defendants, 14 of which are foreign firms doing business with Cuba directly or indirectly, according to Kavulich.

-The latter include U.S. cruise lines Royal Caribbean , Norwegian Cruise and Carnival Corp, U.S. travel website operator Expedia Group Inc and Spanish hotel operator Melia Hotels International.
+The latter include U.S. cruise lines Royal Caribbean (RCL.N), Norwegian Cruise (NCLH.N) and Carnival Corp (CCL.N), U.S. travel website operator Expedia Group Inc (EXPE.O) and Spanish hotel operator Melia Hotels International (MEL.MC).

 Five of the defendants are Cuban companies.